Woman charged after fatal hit and run from January in Davenport

 Police have now charged Brianna Bailey, of Park View, with leaving the scene of a fatal accident, a Class D felony punishable by up to five years in prison.

-Police say she was cited and released from custody.
+Police say she was cited and released.

 Just after 2:30 a.m., on Thursday, Jan.
 30, an officer on patrol discovered a woman lying in the roadway in the 5800 block of North Brady Street.